-Because of the difficulties that ADHD entails, specifically for college students, it is important that these students are able to find an effective treatment.
+With the difficulties that ADHD entails, specifically for college students, it is important that these students are able to find an effective treatment.
 Finding an effective treatment will allow students with ADHD to have the same educational and vocational opportunities as those that have not been diagnosed with ADHD.
 This study aims to provide insight as to whether or not college students with ADHD think treatment is effective.
 This study asked self-selected college students with ADHD to identify if they have sought out treatment (either prescription drugs or counseling) and if they think the treatment was effective.
-In this study, I am predicting that those who have been diagnosed with ADHD and have sought out treatment will rate the treatments as being at least moderately effective.
+Here I predict that those who have been diagnosed with ADHD and have sought out treatment will rate the treatments as being at least moderately effective.

 Methods